grncd/YASG/README.md

 When reporting a bug, include:
 - A brief description of the issue
 - Steps to reproduce it (if possible)
-- Any relevant screenshots or error messages
+- Your Player.log (located at %LOCALAPPDATA%Low/YASG/YASG)
 - Your system specifications (CPU, GPU, etc.)

 ---